pkp/pkp-docs/admin-guide/en/getting-started.md

 mkdir ojs-files
 ```

-If you are installing the application to a public web server, you must make sure that the file uploads directory, `ojs-files`, is **not inside the web root**.
-You should follow our [Deployment](./deploy) guide to install the application safely on a public web server.
-Otherwise, start the application by running PHP's built-in server from the release package's root directory.
+> ⚠️  This creates the file uploads directory in which submission files are stored.
+When deploying the software to a public web server, make sure this directory is **not web-accessible** e.g. by placing it outside the web root.
+See the [Deployment](./deploy) guide for information on installing the application safely on a public web server.
+{:.warning}

+Start PHP's built-in server from the release package's root directory.

 ```
 cd ojs-3.4.0